 Due to the fact that the analysis-critical pixels are grouped in regions, the process of determining the analysis-critical region of pixels in every frame can be considered as an image segmentation task.
 The actual compression process should make use of the segmentation result.
 It would use different coding scheme or different quality settings for the analysis-critical regions and the remaining regions.
 So it does its best job to allocate the bandwidth resource for the analysis-critical regions.

 We designed our method based on this idea.
 Our method can be understood as a three-step approach.
-In the first segmentation stage, analysis-critical region in every frame in the video is detected.
+As in the previous approach, in the first segmentation stage, analysis-critical region in every frame in the video is detected.
 The method runs a correlation-based approach to decide the important part of the video.
 As a result, every pixel in every frame is labeled as either foreground or background.
 This result is stored in a binary map.
 Following the segmentation stage, the binary map is sent into a compression routine.
 The compression integrates the segmentation result in its encoding process, so that in any setting for the encoding, the given fixed resource is allocated in a way to ensure that information in the analysis-critical region is well preserved.
 Inside this stage, we proposed two different variations.
 They are detailed in section 2.2.
-After the compression is completed, the resulting compressed video generally has a much smaller size and it is useful for analysis.
+After the compression is completed, the resulting compressed video generally has a much smaller size and it is still useful for analysis.
 However the compression may still introduce error into the analysis result.
 To address this problem, we designed a post-processing stage to refine the compressed video.
 The post-processing stage makes use of the noise statistics in the video and refine the video by reproducing the noise that matches the video system characteristics.
 The post-processing stage is explained in section 2.3.

 Segmentation Stage